Proven Jolly Phonics Methods for Reading and Writing

 Letter Formation

-A child needs to form each letter in the correct way.
+A child needs to form each letter correctly.
 The letter /c/ is introduced in the early stages as this forms the basic shape of some other letters, such as /d/.
 Particular problems to look for are:

 Jolly Phonics Videos and Finger Phonics Books

 The Jolly Phonics Videos and Finger Phonics books show the correct formation of each letter.
 A good guide is to remember that no letters start on the line.
-In time a child will need to learn joined-up (cursive) writing.
-It helps the fluency of writing and improves spelling.
+In time, a child will need to learn joined-up (cursive) writing.
+It helps improve writing fluency and spelling.
 When words are written in one movement, it is easier to remember the spelling.

 3. Blending